Our conflict of interest for external reviewers policy

 - Peer review should be accountable and the methods and procedures used by the charity to make decisions should be published.

 Worldwide Cancer Research has adopted a policy that goes beyond these principles; we have been guided more by how the situation might appear to a third party.
 Our ruling principle is that if there is a circumstance that could cause another person to think the opinion of a peer reviewer on a grant application might be inappropriately influenced, that peer reviewer should declare an interest and withdraw from any review or discussion of that application.
+For the purpose of this policy, peer reviewers include external peer reviewers and members of the Scientific Advisory Committee.

 Based on this principle, the following circumstances are considered sufficient for a peer reviewer to declare a conflict of interest and withdraw: